Medication Search - Dysport

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are receiving this medication, speak to your doctor.
 Do not stop receiving this medication without consulting your doctor.

-What form(s) does the Dysport medication come in?
+What form(s) does Dysport come in?

 300 units